Hanna-N9/Python-Learning-Projects/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps:
+To get started, follow these steps:

 1. Clone the repository
 2. Navigate to the cloned directory